movingpandas/movingpandas/README.md

 Note that it is **NOT recommended** to install MovingPandas from [PyPI](https://pypi.org/project/movingpandas/)!
-If you're on Windows or Mac, many GeoPandas / MovingPandas dependencies cannot be pip installed (for details see the corresponding notes in the [GeoPandas documentation](https://geopandas.readthedocs.io/en/latest/getting_started/install.html)).
+If you are using Windows or Mac, many GeoPandas / MovingPandas dependencies may not install correctly with pip (for details see the corresponding notes in the [GeoPandas documentation](https://geopandas.readthedocs.io/en/latest/getting_started/install.html)).
-On Ubuntu, pip install fails on cartopy with "Proj 4.9.0 must be installed".
+On Ubuntu, pip install may fail, e.g. on cartopy with "Proj 4.9.0 must be installed".

 ## Development installation